-Slightly tart, juicy and sweet, blueberries are a delightful snack just as they are, or use them to brighten up anything from pies to cocktails.
+Slightly tart, juicy, and sweet, blueberries make a perfect snack just as they are, or use them to brighten up anything from pies to cocktails.

 Fresh blueberries are in season from late May through early October, and fresh-frozen blueberries are available year-round.

-When shopping for blueberries, make sure they are dark blue with a silver/white “bloom” and avoid any that are purple or green as these are immature and haven’t ripened properly.
+When shopping for blueberries, make sure they are dark blue with a silver/white “bloom.”
+Avoid any that are purple or green as these are immature and haven’t ripened properly.

 Tip: 1 pint of blueberries = 2 cups

 Blueberries tend to absorb a lot of moisture, so don’t wash them until you’re ready to eat them.
 That excess moisture will accelerate spoilage.

 Before cooking with blueberries, wash by swishing them around in a bowl filled with three parts cool water to one part white vinegar.
 Drain in a colander and rinse under cool running water.